griffinfoster/shapelets/README.md

 * plotCoeffs.py : given a shapelet coefficient file, plot the modelled source and coefficients
 * solveShapelet.py : given a set of parameters and an image, decompose the image into shapelet coefficients
 * fitShapelet.py : fit parameters to minimize the chi^2 difference between shapelet model and image
+* insertShapelet.py : insert a shapelet coefficient set into a Measurement Set

 #### Examples
 ===